JassperBeastHD/PocketEssentials/ReadMe_ChangeLog.txt

 ==============================================================================================

 What's New:
+  - 3.5.3 Beta ( 2013/11/25 )
+      - Added a config for GroupManger to disable it.
+      - Fixed server crash when disguising as a mob.
+      - Fixed chat username doesn't change when disguising as a player.
   - 3.5.2 Beta ( 2013/11/24 )
       - Added a loader to load all things in correct order
   - 3.5.1 Beta ( 2013/11/24 )